velvia/links/rust.md

     + Runtime config: set both environment variables `MALLOC_CONF` and `_RJEM_MALLOC_CONF` (which one works depends on environment)
     + Compile time config, for jemallocator users: `JEMALLOC_SYS_WITH_MALLOC_CONF`
   - Con: The stats collected are about total memory allocated, with no differentiation for short/temporal vs long-lived allocations
+  - Con: It's not built for Rust and difficult to infer stacktraces.
+Many symbols are mangled.
   - It is possible to do differential analysis: use one profile as a "base" and then diff vs other profiles.
 However, the profile files use sequence numbers, so it's hard to tell which profile to use for what time.
   - Also there is no way to sort the output and the options for simplifying the output don't work very well
 * [dhat](https://docs.rs/dhat/0.2.2/dhat/) - Swap out the global allocator, will profile your allocations & max heap usage